Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 ## Connect the Outlets
-"StopWatch" application sets a timer value into Text Field.
+The "StopWatch" application sets a timer value into Text Field.
 However, if Text Field is just placed on Window, cannot set a value into there.
 We should use the Outlets to set a value or to get a status of User Interface parts.

 To use the Outlets, need to write a program code.
-Choose a *AppDelegate.rb*, then add a `attr_accessor :textField` to AppDelegate class.
+Choose a *AppDelegate.rb*.
+After that, add a `attr_accessor :textField` to AppDelegate class.

 ```ruby
 class AppDelegate